bigbluebutton/bigbluebutton.github.io/_posts/2015-04-04-client-configuration.md

 # Introduction

+** Note: ** This document refers to the legacy Flash client.
+For configuration of the HTML5 client, see [HTML5 client configuration](/2.2/customize.html#html5-client-configuration).

 This document shows you how to configure the BigBlueButton client by making changes to `config.xml`, the configuration file loaded at runtime by the client.

 ## Config.xml